Rose Rand

-Rose Rand (June 14, 1903 – July 28, 1980) was an Austrian-American logician and philosopher.
+Rose Rand (born Rozalia Rand, /de-AT/; June 14, 1903 – July 28, 1980) was an Austrian-American logician and philosopher.
 She was a member of the Vienna Circle.

 Life and work

 Rose (Rozalia) Rand was born in Lemberg in the Austrian crown land of Galicia (today, Lviv, Ukraine).
-After her family moved to Austria she studied at the Polish Gymnasium in Vienna.
+After her family had moved to Austria she studied at the Polish Gymnasium in Vienna.
 In 1924 she enrolled in Vienna University, her teachers included Heinrich Gomperz, Moritz Schlick, and Rudolf Carnap.
 She graduated with her first degree in 1928.
 During her post-graduation years, she remained in contact with Vienna Circle colleagues such as Schlick.

 As a PhD candidate, Rand participated regularly in the Vienna Circle discussions, and kept records of these discussions, she was most active in the Vienna Circle from 1930 to 1935.
-Between 1930 and 1937 she worked, and took part in research, at the Psychiatric-neurological Clinic of the Vienna university.
+Between 1930 and 1937 she worked, and took part in research, at the Psychiatric-neurological Clinic of Vienna University.
 She also earned money by tutoring students, giving adult education classes, and translating Polish articles on logic.

-In 1937 her doctoral thesis on Kotarbiński's philosophy was approved and she completed her PhD viva.
-In 1938, on the same day as she completed her final doctoral exam, she was awarded her PhD.
-As a Jew however she was barred from her profession.
+In 1937 her doctoral thesis on Tadeusz Kotarbiński's philosophy was approved and she completed her PhD viva.
+In 1938, on the same day she completed her final doctoral exam, she was awarded her PhD.
+As a Jew, however, she was barred from her profession.

-Rand, unemployed and of Jewish descent, suffered great difficulties in pre-World War II Vienna.
+Rose Rand, unemployed and of Jewish descent, suffered great difficulties in pre-World War II Vienna.
 In 1939, with the assistance of Susan Stebbing, she finally emigrated to London as a Jew without nationality.